adopted-ember-addons/ember-launch-darkly/README.md

 ### Templates

-ember-launch-darkly provides a `variation` template helper to check you feature flags.
+ember-launch-darkly provides a `variation` template helper to check your feature flags.

 If your feature flag is a boolean based flag, you might use it in an `{{if}}` like so: